mattallen-it/MRTG-Enterprise-IAM-Lab-Series/Lab-18-Group-Based-Access-Control-for-File-and-Department-Resources/README.md

 ## Lessons Learned

-- Direct user permissions are harder to manage and audit than group-based access.
+- Direct user permissions are harder to manage and audit than group-based access
-- Global Groups are useful for organizing users by department or role.
+- Global Groups are useful for organizing users by department or role
-- Domain Local Groups are useful for assigning permissions to resources.
+- Domain Local Groups are useful for assigning permissions to resources
-- NTFS permissions should enforce the actual access boundary.
+- NTFS permissions should enforce the actual access boundary
-- Share permissions should allow users to reach the share, but NTFS should control folder-level access.
+- Share permissions should allow users to reach the share, but NTFS should control folder-level access
-- Successful access testing is not enough.
+- Successful access testing is not enough
-- Denied-access testing proves that least privilege is actually working.
+- Denied-access testing proves that least privilege is actually working
-- A clean access model supports better IAM operations and future audits.
+- A clean access model supports better IAM operations and future audits

 ---